Zygmunt Szendzielarz: After World War II

-After the governments of the United Kingdom and the United States broke the pacts with Poland and accepted the communist "Polish Committee of National Liberation" as the provisional government of Poland, Łupaszka restarted hostilities—this time against the new oppressor, in the ranks of Wolność i Niezawisłość organization.
+After the governments of the United Kingdom and the United States broke the pacts with Poland and accepted the communist "Polish Committee of National Liberation" as the provisional government of Poland, Łupaszka restarted hostilities—this time against the new oppressor, in the ranks of Freedom and Independence Association.
 However, after several successful actions against the NKVD units in the area of Białowieża Forest, it became apparent that such actions would result in the total destruction of his unit.

 In February 1945 his wife died and the nurse Lidia Lwow-Eberle became his partner.

 In September 1945, Zygmunt Szendzielarz moved with a large part of his unit to Gdańsk-Oliwa, where he remained underground while preparing his unit for a new partisan offensive against the Soviet-backed communist authorities of Poland.
-On 14 April 1946 Szendzielarz finally mobilized his unit and headed for the Tuchola Forest, where he started operations against the forces of the Internal Security Corps, Urząd Bezpieczeństwa and the communist authorities. Łupaszko was hoping that in the spring of 1946 the former Western Allies of Poland would start a new war against the Soviet Union and that the Polish underground units could prove useful in liberating Poland.
+On 14 April 1946 Szendzielarz finally mobilized his unit and headed for the Tuchola Forest, where he started operations against the forces of the Internal Security Corps, Security Office and the communist authorities. Łupaszko was hoping that in the spring of 1946 the former Western Allies of Poland would start a new war against the Soviet Union and that the Polish underground units could prove useful in liberating Poland.
 However, when he realized that no such war was planned he decided to disband his unit.
 He saw the further fight as a waste of blood of his men and decided to retire from the open fight against the communists.

-After several years underground, he was arrested by the UB on 28 June 1948, in Osielec near Nowy Targ.
+After several years underground, he was arrested by the Security Office on 28 June 1948, in Osielec near Nowy Targ.
 After more than two years of brutal interrogation and torture in Warsaw's Mokotów Prison he was sentenced to death on 2 November 1950 by the Soviet-controlled court-martial in Warsaw.
 He was executed on 8 February 1951, together with several other Home Army soldiers.
 Szendzielarz was 40 years old.
 His body was buried in an undisclosed location.
 During a 2013 exhumation Szendzielarz's remains were recovered and identified as one of roughly 250 bodies buried in a mass grave at the Meadow at Warsaw's Powązki Military Cemetery.

-Posthumous history
+Crimes against humanity

-After Łupaszko's death, communist authorities accused him of many crimes, from the crimes against humanity to robbery and common theft.
-In 1988 Szendzielarz was posthumously promoted to rotmistrz and awarded the Virtuti Militari, Poland's highest military decoration, by Kazimierz Sabbat, the President of Poland in exile.
+Szendzielarz's unit massacred Lithuanian civilians in 1944.
+The victims of the 5th AK Brigade were primarily women and children (about 75% of all those killed).
+They were shot as a result of the deliberate action.
+During the Dubingiai massacre, there was no fight, in particular with the Lithuanian police, which simply was not there.
+Findings from the Polish Institute of National Remembrance (IPN) leave no doubt that the retaliatory action of the 5th Home Army Brigade was a war crime on civilians.

-After the fall of communism, in 1993, Szendzielarz was rehabilitated and declared innocent of all charges.
-His exection, like those of other "cursed soldiers" was overturned as a Communist judicial crime.
-On 2007 Polish president Lech Kaczyński posthumously awarded Szendzielarz with the order of Polonia Restituta.
+On 17 April 1945, Zygmunt Sendzielarz's unit once more massacred Belarusian civilians in the village of Narewka, Poland.